 By the end of four years of professional training, you will have an established individual musical identity underpinned by strong technique and musicianship.
 You will have developed keen awareness of a range of performing practices and traditions as required by the contemporary music profession.
 You will have the opportunity to develop supplementary musical skills and knowledge which will enhance your employability and support you in entering the career pathway of your choice.
 There is an emphasis on learning through practical activities in all elements of the programme.

 The Jazz Singers’ Pathway enables singers to personalise their vocal study, allowing a degree of flexibility distinct from instrumentalists.

 This core module is offered throughout the four-year programme.
-One-to-one tuition is a central and it enables students to develop the technical security and individual artistic identity required for the music profession of today.
-Principal Study can be used flexibly depending upon the departmental syllabuses and student needs.
-Offered alongside this is a unique and extensive array of departmental classes which provide supplementary knowledge and skills related to the Principal Study discipline.
-Department specific teaching skills are included in the second year of departmental classes.
-Incorporated into the Professional Studies module is the essential small and large group ensemble performance provision which together with individual tuition, provided a fully rounded musical learning experience.
+One-to-one tuition is central, and Principal Study can be used flexibly depending upon the departmental syllabuses and student needs.
+Offered alongside this is an extensive array of departmental classes which provide supplementary knowledge and skills.
+Department-specific teaching skills are included in the second year of departmental classes.
+Provision for small and large group and ensemble performance also form part of this module.

 Cross-departmental provision includes classes on informed performing practice, musicians’ health and well-being, movement for musicians and technology for learning.